 Christian School Administrator Career Info and Education Requirements

 Christian school administrators manage the affairs of a Christian school in such roles as principal, vice principal or academic dean.
-They may work with staffing, curriculum develop or any other area of the school operations.
+They may work with staffing, curriculum development or any other area of the school operations.
 Employers usually require Christian school administrators to have at least a bachelor's degree.
 Those who want to work at the college level will probably need a graduate degree.
 States vary in their licensing requirements for private school educators.